hetalang/HetaSimulator.jl/docs/src/basics/overview.md

 It is a DSL (domain-specific language) describing dynamic model or multiple models in process-description format.
 Heta compiler converts it into variety of formats including Julia code, which can be loaded to Julia/HetaSimulator environment.

 HetaSimulator supports all features of the [Heta language](https://hetalang.github.io/#/specifications/).
 One can organize modeling project with re-used modules (files), include any number of models into a single platform with the namespaces mechanism.
-The platform can use the declaration file __platform.json__ or can be loaded directly from the heta file.
+The platform can use the declaration file __platform.yml__ or can be loaded directly from the heta file.
 All Heta modules: Heta code, tables, SBML and JSON can be loaded as a modeling platform and compiled into ODE-based mathematical representation.

 To read more about Heta-based modeling platforms and Heta compiler visit the homepage <https://hetalang.github.io/#/>.